stanley-fork/WFGY/TensionUniverse/BlackHole/Q124_scalable_oversight_and_evaluation.md

 Informal statement:

-Given powerful AI systems that can exceed human experts on important tasks, and given limited human time and attention, how can we design oversight and evaluation schemes that remain reliably aligned with human goals as capability scales up further.
+Given powerful AI systems that can exceed human experts on important tasks, and given limited human time and attention, how can we design oversight and evaluation schemes that remain reliably aligned with human goals as capability continues to grow.

 More precisely, Q124 asks for an effective characterization of the following question at the level of observables and tension:

 * For a family of AI systems whose task performance and domain generality continue to grow, under hard constraints on human oversight capacity, is there a class of oversight schemes that can keep the gap between:

-  * what the systems can in fact do in deployment and
+  * what the systems can in fact do in deployment, and
-  * what humans can reliably check, understand, and correct

-  within an acceptably low tension band over time.
+  * what humans can reliably check, understand, and correct, within an acceptably low tension band over time.

 The problem is not to specify a particular algorithm or protocol, but to define: